adriennebrady/TrackIt/Sprint4.md

   * should call updateCount() if update button is clicked
   * should disable update button if the form is invalid
   * should enable update button if the form is valid
+* RecentlyDeletedComponent
+  * should display message when there are no items
+  * should display correct heading
+  * should display the correct navigation

 ### Sprint 3 - Jasmine Unit Tests
 * ContainerCardPageComponent